Higher Education Incentives

 Supporting Material Required with Application: Submit a proposal addressing each of the seven elements listed below.
 Be sure to clearly identify each element within the proposal.
 The proposal should not exceed 15 pages, including figures (see the Announcement of Opportunity for specific details):

 - Evaluation Plan

-Award Acceptance Requirements: As part of the award acceptance, awardees will be asked to attend the Annual Wisconsin Space Conference as outlined in the award agreement and submit the following documents on the WSGC application website under Program Applications/Your Applications:
+Award Acceptance Requirements: As part of the award acceptance, awardees will be asked to attend the Annual Wisconsin Space Conference as outlined in the award agreement and submit the following documents on the WSGC application website under Manage Applications/Current Grant Cycle Applications: